uber/baseweb/rfcs/select-component.md

   * `currentState` - current full state of the component
   * `params` may contain `id` and `label` of selected option and `selectedOptions` array of all of selected, as well as new `textValue` set in input.
 * `children: func` should return `Select` instance with standard or customized inner elements.
-* `onChange: func(e: SyntheticInputEvent, params: Object)`:
-  handler for events on trigger element when option are changing selection.  `params` has `type` indicating which action is performed, current `Option` with `id` and `label` of selected\unselected option and `selectedOptions` array of all of selected.
+* `onChange: func({event: SyntheticInputEvent, type, option, selectedOptions})`: handler for events on trigger element when option are changing selection.
+The `type` indicating which action is performed, current `Option` with `id` and `label` `label` of selected\unselected option and `selectedOptions` array of all of selected.
-* `onTextInputChange: func(e: SyntheticInputEvent)`:
+* `onTextInputChange: func`:
-  handler for events on trigger element when text of search input (in Search mode has changed).
+  event handler for the input element
 * `onMouseEnter: func`:
-  handler for events on trigger element
+  event handler for the input element
 * `onMouseLeave: func`:
-  handler for events on trigger element
+  event handler for the input element
 * `onFocus: func`:
-  handler for events on trigger element
+  event handler for the input element
 * `onBlur: func`:
-  handler for events on trigger element
+  event handler for the input element